 - Make sure your alternator can handle that much current so that you’re not draining your van battery.

 - For example there are two alternator options on the Ford Transit: basic (150A) and Heavy-Duty (230A).
 It is believed (not official info) the Transit needs roughly 70A for itself (lights, radio, etc.), so we’re left with 80A extra current with the basic alternator and 160A extra current with the Heavy-Duty alternator.
-If you have the basic 150A alternator (80A extra current) and you’re charging your house battery at 120A, it probably means your are “borrowing” that extra power from the van battery…
+If you have the basic 150A alternator (80A extra current) and you’re charging your house battery at 120A, it probably means you are “borrowing” that extra power from the van battery…

 - Overworking an alternator might reduce its lifespan.

-Installing the Sterling BB1260 B2B Charger
+Installing the Sterling BB1260 battery to battery charger